Hello, friends! Is Calvary Chapel a Cult? What do you think?

 This label is also used in destructive cults and is an isolation tool and fear tactic.
 These stamps are another tool for control and isolation.
 These stamps are a cruel stigma and can result in an elderly person’s suffering and isolation from family and friends, in the ingroup and outgroup alike.

 The DP stamp only lends to human suffering and hides concerning issues.

 For instance, let’s say an elderly person sees a child in the youth group who is being mistreated or ridiculed.
-That elderly person speaks up to the leaders, thus bringing the unfortunate issue to light.
+That elderly person speaks up to the religious leaders, thus bringing the unfortunate issue to light.
 Instead of dealing with the issue at hand, suddenly that elderly person gets the stamp of DP.
 This is a way they gaslight.
-It’s a psychological abuse tool, according to any licensed therapist or psychologist.
+It’s a psychological abuse tool.

 With CC followers, there is a lot of apathy when it comes to others being hurt.
 They turn a blind eye.
 As apaths, they side with the charismatic pastor, no matter the cost.
 They are often not open to new information because it does not support their current mindsets or existing beliefs they were taught by controlling leaders.
 This is cognitive dissonance.
 Obtaining outside research and reading articles like this one are heavily discouraged and frowned upon.
 In my CC, members were only allowed to read certain cult-approved books.